HunterGhost27/Stats-Configurator/README.md

 }
 ```

-**NOTE:** The `Osiris Data` folder is here ---> `..\Documents\Larian Studios\Divinity Original Sin 2 Definitive Edition\Osiris Data`

 When we load this configuration in the game, it will override `Projectile_Fireball` (**Fireball**'s internal name).
 The **Fireball** skill will now cost ***4 ActionPoints***, have a ***7 turn Cooldown***, _explode_ in a ***10m radius*** and will be called ***BOOMER***.

-Take a look at [QuickTour](Documentation/QuickTour.md) and [Examples](Documentation/Examples.md).
-Read the docs to see all that this mod has to offer.
+Take a look at the [Quick-Tour](Documentation/QuickTour.md) and/or the [Examples](Documentation/Examples.md).
+Read the [docs](Documentation/Extensive-Documentation.md) to see all that this mod has to offer.

 ### Share your configurations

-All configuration-profiles, user-created or mod-created, are compiled into a single ConfigData file (default: `S7_ConfigData.json`).
-This file is read during `ModuleLoading` where it applies the stat-modifications.
-Since this operation takes place locally on the `client-side`, all peers connected to the same game-session must have the same ConfigData file loaded.
+All configuration-profiles, user-created or mod-created, are compiled into a single **ConfigData** file (default: `S7_ConfigData.json`).
+This file is read during `ModuleLoading` where it applies the _stat-modifications_.
+Since this operation takes place locally on the `client-side`, **all peers** _connected_ to the same game-session must have the same ConfigData file loaded.
 Having different ConfigData will mean that every client sees different stats.
-For stats to be synchronized between all your peers it is recommended that everyone has the same ConfigData file.
+For stats to be _synchronized_ between all clients, it is recommended that everyone loads the same ConfigData file.

 You can manually share this file with your friends or send it to them from the in-game Mod-Menu.
-You can also verify if everyone in your session has the same ConfigData or not from the ModMenu (if you're afraid one of your friends is cheating).

 ### Mod-Integration